ideamark/ideamark.github.io/wiki/life.md

 * He that can read an meditate will not find his evenings long or life tedious
 * The reading of all good books is like a conversation with the finest men of past centuries. -- Descartes

+## how to improve inclusion
+Inclusion is like a masule, it grows stronger the more you use it.

 > [knowledgeQA end]